lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/system-pre-requisites.md

 ## User

 The LOCKSS system runs under a system user named `lockss` under a group named `lockss`, which you will need to create.
-## Snap
-To install the microk8s kubernetes cluster you will need to install snapd.
-Most Ubuntu flavours of linux come with snap preinstalled.
-However, for other systems you will need to follow the instructions for installing snap for that system found at [Snapd Install](https://snapcraft.io/docs/installing-snapd)